As an Amazon Associate I earn from qualifying purchases.

 In the past 30 days, however, our sales are up almost 30%, we never leave a thrift store empty handed, and we’re focused on doing $15-20k/month in sales for the rest of the year.

-How do we do it?
-Simple.
-By always expanding our knowledge and looking up every single thing we find to sell if it’s good to sell on eBay.
+But can you do it too?
+Sure, it’s simple.
+By always expanding your knowledge and looking up every single thing you find to sell if it’s good to sell on eBay.
 Knowing what to sell on eBay is the entire key to success on the platform.

 The most profitable items to sell on eBay are the ones that you can find cheaply and easily.